Pre-season skills assessments - carried out each February

 We will confirm the teams with the coaches after the sessions and the coaches will start to communicate to the parents after March 12th

 Once the teams are confirmed, the operations team will work with coaches on training dates and times.
 They will communicate these after the 11th March.
 Training should start the w/c 13th March and happen weekly.

 Q: When does the season start?

-The season starts on the 9th and 10th April and runs until early September.
+The season generally starts after Easter and runs until early September.